gyuho/learn/doc/etcd_raft_algorithm/README.md

 <br>
 Note that each linearizable operation applied by concurrent processes takes effect instantaneously at some point between its invocation and its response.
-It's an atomic, *or linearizable* operation.
+It's an atomic, *or linearizable*, operation.
 But what if a system cannot satisfy this requirements?
 There's a weaker way of making the system still **consistent**. **Sequential consistency** is another consistency model in which operations' can take effect *before invocation* or *after response*.